OscarFawcett/Graph_Clustering/README.md

 5) Form matrix $T$ by normalizing the rows of $U$ to norm 1.
 6) For $i = 1, . . . , n$, let $y_i$ be the vector corresponding to the $i$-th row of $T$.
 7) Cluster the points $(y_i)$<sub>i=1,...,n</sub> with the k-means algorithm into clusters $C_1, . . . , C_k$.

+The Ncut method is a very powerful clustering tool that runs quickly and doesn't make strong assumptions on the formation of clusters [4].

 ## Louvain